Supporting policy–relevant research and educational programs that address diversity's challenges and oppportunities.

 Since its founding in 2009, the center has brought distinguished speakers to the University of Michigan to share their expertise with the campus and community.
 Past programs can be viewed online by visiting our Events page, where you will also find descriptions of upcoming programs and speakers.

-We also invite you to read about the research and programs supported by the center, and to consider submitting an application for funding for your own work during our grant making cycle.
+We also invite you to read about the research and projects supported by the center, and to consider submitting an application for funding for your own work during our grant making cycle.

 We look forward to your engagement.

 Susan M. Collins, Interim Director

 Joan and Sanford Weill Dean of Public Policy and Professor of Public Policy at the Gerald R. Ford School of Public Policy and Professor of Economics in the College of Literature, Science, and the Arts.